 Without large vented panels of mesh to aid in direct airflow, the Motus Crew relies on a capillary wicking action to help manage moisture.
 By closely hugging your body, the shirt can pick up liquid sweat, trapping it in between the tightly woven but non-absorbent polyester fibers, where it can be drawn outward by the evaporative action happening on the outside surface of the shirt.
 This technique works according to the laws of physics, although this wasn't one of the very fastest shirts to dry out in our dedicated testing.

 The shirt itself weighed 4.0 ounces, making it the third lightest in the review, but one ounce heavier than the Better Than Naked.
 Why this matters is because it simply has more woven fabric present for liquid to become suspended within, and therefore took longer to dry out.
-It was roughly equal in drying time to the merino wool blended Smartwool PhD Ultra Light and the Brooks Distance, good enough for third overall.
+It was roughly equal in drying time to the Brooks Distance, good enough for third overall.
 We thus awarded 8 out of 10 points for drying speed.

 The Motus Crew is an exceptionally versatile shirt that can be used for running, mountain biking, skiing, climbing, hiking, camping, fishing, backpacking, you name it!
 Not only that, but the design ensures that it is durable enough to stand up to the demands.

 We also love that because of its durability, combined with the athletic fit that is close to the body but not in any way constricting or tight, this makes a fantastic shirt to layer over in colder weather.
-While we thought the Under Armour UA Tech and Smartwool PhD Ultra Light were equally as versatile, neither of these shirts scored as highly, and so didn't receive the Top Pick recommendation that the Motus Crew did.
+While we thought the Under Armour UA Tech was equally as versatile, it didn't score as highly, and so didn't receive the Top Pick recommendation that the Motus Crew did.
 9 out of 10.

-This shirt scored up there with the best when it came to features, but just like the Patagonia Windchaser and the New Balance Ice 2.0, we were a bit disappointed that it didn't include all of the potential features found in running shirts.
+This shirt scored up there with the best when it came to features, but just like the New Balance Ice 2.0, we were a bit disappointed that it didn't include all of the potential features found in running shirts.

 It is one of only two shirts that have five reflector tags for higher visibility at night.
 These can be found on the front, one on each sleeve, and two on either side of the bottom of the back.
 It is also rated as UPF 25, giving extra sun protection for all those high altitude mountain missions.
 Lastly, it has a sewn sweatband on the back of the neck.
 It does not include any form of odor repellant.
 Like the rest of the top scorers for features, we awarded 8 points.